 CipherGraph Cloud Access Gateway(CAG) Client Setup (Windows)

-We will setup the CAG client application in your users laptops, or home PCs to establish a VPN connectivity with the VPC enviroment using CAG server.
-Here we will discuss about how to setup the CAG client in Windows OS.
+We will set up the CAG client application in your users’ laptops, or home PCs to establish a VPN connectivity with the VPC environment using CAG server.
+Here we will discuss how to set up the CAG client in Windows OS.

 - Download the Client Application Installer depending on the OS type which you use and Client Configuration file (ciphergraph.cgn) from the Downloads menu.
-Also distribute this installer & config file to the users who needs access to the VPC environment.
+Also, distribute this installer & config file to the users who need access to the VPC environment.
 Here we will download the Windows Installer

-Install the Client Application Installer and open the “Configure CipherGraph Cloud Access Gateway” utility from your client machin
+Install the Client Application Installer and open the “Configure CipherGraph Cloud Access Gateway” utility from your client machine

-Import the downloaded configuration file to the above open utility and restart your client machine to take the changes effect.
+Import the downloaded configuration file to the above open utility and restart your client machine to take the effect of the change.

-Run the “Connect CipherGraph” application from start menu or Desktop and then click connec
+Run the “Connect CipherGraph” application from the start menu or Desktop and then click connect

 Once connected a new browser window will be opened automatically, please enter your login/password given by your CipherGraph Admin.
 Here we have used the “testuser” account.